 “I doubt anyone expects him to be saved at this point,” Aiden countered.
 “You don’t have to come.
-The less of us the better anyways and It’s easier for me to slink about than you anyways.”
+The less of us the better and It’s easier for me to slink about than you anyway.”

 “Look, it’s not that.
 We just don’t have to do this.
 The risk is too great.”

 Aiden merely shrugged his shoulders.
 When he was finally done, he gathered up his map and walked over to a still dumbfounded Marissa.

 “You should get some sleep.
 We can wake up at 4, get ready, then leave at 5:30.
 It shouldn’t take us more than 15 minutes to get over there and…” While Aiden spoke, she found herself lost.
 He was really going to help her?

 She rubbed her eyes, trying to catch the falling tears.
 “You don’t have to do this.”

 “I want to.
 I don’t know about the others but you’re my friend at least.”

 There was some more grumbling then a collective sigh.